PainBro/docker-mysql-tutorial/README.md

 a container from it.

 ### Making the Image
+This step isn't nessesairy with the current docker desktop, because it will automatially do this when you attempt to create a container.

 First, you will have to pull mysql to docker.
 You can do this py using the following code in your terminal.